Susa: Excavation history

 In two treaties in 1894 and 1899, the French gained a monopoly on all archaeological excavations in Iran indefinitely.
 Jacques de Morgan, after visiting the site in 1891, conducted major excavations from 1897 until 1911.
+De Morgan headed the newly formed French Délégation en Perse, which would continue to oversee French archeological activity in Iran under various names until the Iranian Revolution of 1979, focusing mainly on the plain of Susiana.
 The excavations that were conducted in Susa brought many artistic and historical artifacts back to France.
 These artifacts filled multiple halls in the Museum of the Louvre throughout the late 1890s and early 1900s.
 De Morgan's most important work was the excavation of the Grande Tranchée in the Acropole mound, where he found the stele of Naram-Sin, a collection of Babylonian kudurrus (boundary stones), the stele bearing the Code of Hammurabi, an ornamented bronze table of snakes, the bronze statue of Queen Napir-Asu, and thousands of inscribed bricks.
 His finds showed Susa to be the most important center of Elamite civilization, which was effectively discovered by the French mission at Susa.

-Excavation efforts continued under Roland De Mecquenem until 1914, at the beginning of World War I. French work at Susa resumed after the war, led by De Mecquenem, continuing until World War II in 1940.
-To supplement the original publications of De Mecquenem the archives of his excavation have now been put online thanks to a grant from the Shelby White Levy Program.
+Unfortunately, de Morgan, trained originally as a mining engineer, was primarily concerned with the neolithic levels of the site and destroyed many of the later historical layers through a combination of negligence and intentional demolition.
+While his methods were well suited for pre-historic sites, it irrevocably damaged the archeological landscape of Susa, destroying much of the architectural remains of the site and by extension the provenance of many of the remarkable objects uncovered.
+De Morgan also oversaw the construction of Shush Castle, a European medieval style castle on the northernmost edge of the Acropole, which was made largely out of spoliated bricks taken from the ancient site itself.
+While the castle was ostensibly built to protect the excavators from attacks by nearby bandits, the castle was administered directly by the Délégation en Perse and its successor agencies, and was considered the property of the French government outside the jurisdiction of the then Qajar government of Iran.
+Despite the richness of the archeological material found during de Morgan's excavations, especially from the Elamite period, he gradually lost interest in the site when it did not yield the breadth of neolithic material he had hoped for.
+He did not return to Susa after 1907, and resigned his post as director of the Délégation en Perse in 1912 after being accused of mismanaging the agency's funds.